Paving the way to better health in Uganda through innovation

-Uganda was among the first countries in Africa to assess a new DNA test that can use self-collected samples, and we are now exploring introduction in Uganda.
-Additional efforts include training health workers to treat precancerous lesions with cryotherapy and analyzing Uganda’s market for precancer treatment equipment.
+Uganda was among the first countries in Africa to assess a new HPV DNA test that can use self-collected samples, and we assessed the conditions needed for introduction in Uganda.
+Additional efforts include fostering development of a regional training center for screening and treatment of precancerous lesions, and analyzing Uganda’s market for precancer treatment equipment.

 In addition, we provide expert technical guidance to help improve Uganda’s supply chains.
 Better refrigeration and monitoring technologies, for example, are fundamentally shifting the way vaccines are delivered throughout the country.

 Family planning: A key focus of our work is ensuring that women have access to a variety of safe and affordable contraceptive options.
 PATH is leading the introduction of Sayana® Press, a new formulation and packaging of a popular injectable contraceptive.
 More than 130,000 doses were administered during the pilot introduction.
 Hundreds of women also took part in studies on self-injection, which could increase control and access.

 Advocacy: PATH helps Ugandan citizens and civil society organizations improve the quality and availability of health and social services by enhancing their capacity to carry out effective advocacy.
 This work has also been instrumental in developing policy guidelines for product introduction and disease management.
 Additional focus areas include attainment of global anti-HIV targets, and policies and programs for tuberculosis, family planning, malaria, nutrition, and human resources for health.

 Sayana Press is a registered trademark of Pfizer Inc.

 Sayana Press is increasing access and choice in Africa